seanreed1111/sql-recipes/recipes.md

 ---
 4-6.
 Concatenating Data for Readability
 Problem
-For reporting and readability purposes, you want to combine multiple columns into a single output column, eliminating extra blank space and adding punctuation WHERE necessary.
+For reporting and readability purposes, you want to combine multiple columns into a single output column, eliMINating extra blank space and adding punctuation WHERE necessary.

 Solution
 Use Oracle string concatenation functions or operators to save space in your report and make the output more readable.
 For example, in the employee table, you can use the || (two vertical bars) operator or the CONCAT function to combine the employee’s first and last name: